NMattyy/Thinkpad-T14s-G2-MacOS/README.md

 ### ❌ Not Working
 - Internal mic (Could work if you switch from AppleALC to [VoodooHDA](https://github.com/CloverHackyColor/VoodooHDA).
 Note that the quality of the audio of the speakers will be lower if you switch to VoodooHDA)
 - Camera
 - Battery treshold (It could probably work.
-I just think that my YogaSMC's SSDTs are just bad.)
+I think that, probably, my YogaSMC's SSDTs are just bad.)

 ### ❓ Not Tested
 - USB-C display port